 Q: Can I make a donation to Honor Flight Network?

-A: Honor Flight Network gratefully accepts donations from anyone EXCEPT World War II Veterans who have not benefited from an Honor Flight trip.
+A: Honor Flight Network gratefully accepts donations from anyone EXCEPT World War II Veterans who have not benefited from the experience of an Honor Flight Tour.
 We feel that these veterans have given enough.
 This is our way of saying "Thank You"!

 Q: How do you decide which veterans get to go?